How to Wash a Comforter? All Quilt Washing Tips Are Covered in This One Guide

 • Drying instructions: Tumble dry or air dry.

-Step 2: Choose the Right Washer & Load Size
+Step 2: Choose the Right Washer and Dryer

-• Use a large capacity washer: A top-loading washer with an agitator (central post) can twist and tear comforters—opt for a front-loading washer or a top-loader without an agitator (HE, high-efficiency).
+• Use a large capacity washer: A top-loading washer with an agitator (central post) can twist and tear comforters—opt for a front loading washer or a top load without an agitator (HE, high-efficiency).

 • Don’t overcrowd: Wash the comforter alone (or with 1–2 small, similar items like pillowcases) so water and detergent can circulate freely.
 Overloading leads to incomplete cleaning and clumping.